superyuuki/yuukomponent/readme.md

 ## Replicating Other Plugins

-YuuKomponent is the end of all item other item plugins, whether they be rpg plugins, gun plugins, niche plugins such as grappling hook plugins, even some custom enchantment plugins.

 These following diagrams show one way to replicate existing plugins within YuuKomponent.

 ### Replicating Crackshot

-> Depends on the following addons: YuuShotMe

 Here is YuuKomponent acting as a gun plugin.